LBacchiani/session-subtyping-tool/README.md

 ### Run the Application:
 Here, we assume that you have a terminal open and that you are in the root of the project.
 * Run: `python SessionSubtypingTool.py`

-## Distribution:
-In the Release section, you can find executables for:
-- OSx
-- Windows

 ## Original Algorithm Repositories:
 - [Asynchronous Subtyping](https://github.com/julien-lange/asynchronous-subtyping)